This site is created by David V. Black and his students to showcase the uses and history of the chemical elements and how they are mined, and refined.

 In the 2007-08 and 2008-09 school years the media design students at MATC began the first phase of a new project even more ambitious and challenging.
 It is called The Elements Unearthed.
 In this project, teams of students are traveling to mine sites and refineries to document the history, sources, uses, mining, refining, and hazards of the chemical elements, important industrial materials, and energy production.
 They are working with subject experts including historians, scientists, and engineers to show where the chemicals and materials we use every day come from and how they are made.
 They are preserving the history of chemistry and are editing the video footage and photos into a series of podcast video episodes that will be linked through this blog and available on iTunes and YouTube.

-This blog is designed to report our progress on this project and give you a taste of what to find once the episodes are uploaded for your use.
+This blog is designed to report our progress on this and other projects.
 This site will also include comments on science education in general and ways we can use technology to enhance science education.
 We will also post scripts, proposals. animations, photos, audio files, and presentations for you to look over and comment on.
 We welcome your input and suggestions.
 If you wish to contact David Black, please feel free to e-mail him at:

 DavidandBecca@comcast.net (our personal e-mail)